nodelibraries/ioc/README.md

 ## Why @nodelibraries/ioc?

-**@nodelibraries/ioc** - A lightweight, type-safe IoC container designed for Node.js and TypeScript, inspired by .NET Core's dependency injection system.
+A lightweight, type-safe IoC container designed for Node.js, TypeScript, and JavaScript, inspired by .NET Core's dependency injection system.
 Seamlessly inject dependencies into your application with zero dependencies and no decorators required.

-> 💡 **Learn more**: Check out our [documentation](https://nodelibs.github.io/ioc/guide/about) to understand our philosophy and design principles.
+> 💡 **Learn more**: Check out our [documentation](https://nodelibraries.github.io/ioc/guide/about) to understand our philosophy and design principles.

 ### 🚫 No Decorators - Clean Code